DOWNLOAD PDF (15MB)

 As you drive from Flagstaff to the Grand Canyon, the soil turns red, hinting at what’s to come.
 Discover our top picks in this section.

 Get to know the cosmopolitan side of Arizona in Phoenix where there is an activity for every interest.
 Here are the top seven things to do.

 Get a rare insider’s view of the Superstition Mountains when you hike on easy to difficult trails through this corner of the Sonoran Desert.
 It’s just 40 miles east of Phoenix.
 Plus 9 more Arizona State Parks near the Grand Canyon.

 Gilbert's Foodie Paradise

 Gilbert, Ariz. has remained true to its agricultural roots, serving up some of the country’s most inventive farm-to-table cuisine.
-A 400-acre farm is now the Agritopia neighborhood.
+Among Gilbert's lush green spaces is a 400-acre farm in the Agritopia neighborhood.

 Sedona's Secret Seven

 While everyone is hiking Sedona’s vortexes—the iconic rock formations believed to be special energy centers—we have a tip for you.
 Follow the locals to Sedona’s secret seven, a collection of stunningly beautiful hiking trails with all the solitude but none of the traffic of the vortexes.